SassythSasqutch/vu-spterrains/README.md

 By default, load Team Deathmatch CQ (`TeamDeathMatchC0`) to explore.
 Since there will be closed doors and invisible walls in some levels, I recommend a NoClip mod, like [txt's and Powback's vu-noclip mod here](https://github.com/romunro/VU-Noclip) - press 'v', and you will be able to move anywhere you want.

-**NOTE: In this current version, you *cannot use the UI to spawn* in the default preset.
+**NOTE: In this current version on SP maps, you cannot use the UI to spawn.
 Use the console command `vu-spterrains.spawn`.**

 ## Gamemodes - Freecam